Elemento-Modular-Cloud/hackathon2023/README.md

 2. Galileo lego set
 3. Space Shuttle lego set

-## Special mentions
-- someone in the team wears a *ffa600* T-shirt
-- deliver a containarised solution
-- post a picture of your team on LinkedIn
-- post a picture of your team on Instagram
-- post a picture of your team on X
-- deliver a solution written in C++

 ## penalties
 - crash the WiFi
 - deliver a solution written in Flutter